 Howmet is subject to income taxes in both the United States and various non-U.S. jurisdictions.
 Its domestic and international tax liabilities are dependent upon the distribution of income among these different jurisdictions.
-Changes in applicable domestic or foreign tax laws and regulations, or their interpretation and application, including the possibility of retroactive effect, could affect the Company's tax expense and profitability.
+Changes in applicable domestic or foreign tax laws and regulations, including enactment of the Organization for Economic Cooperation and Development's Pillar 2 framework, or their interpretation and application, including the possibility of retroactive effect, could affect the Company's tax expense and profitability.
 Howmet's tax expense includes estimates of additional tax that may be incurred for tax exposures and reflects various estimates and assumptions.
 The assumptions include assessments of future earnings of the Company that could impact the valuation of its deferred tax assets.
 The Company's future results of operations could be adversely affected by changes in the effective tax rate as a result of a change in the mix of earnings in countries with differing statutory tax rates, changes in the overall profitability of the Company, changes in tax legislation and rates, changes in generally accepted accounting principles, changes in the valuation of deferred tax assets and liabilities, the results of tax audits and examinations of previously filed tax returns or related litigation and continuing assessments of its tax exposures.